assembler/attachinary/README.md

 <%= f.input :photos, as: :attachinary %>
 ```

-Finally, you have to include both required javascript files.
+Finally, you have to include necessary javascript files.
 In your `application.js`, add following lines:

 ```javascript
 //= require jquery.ui.widget